cjamadagni/DistributedSnapshot/README.md

 ```

 The `client` output provides the menu options to trigger the simulations.
 Important control and log messages are printed out in the terminal windows.

+## Recovery Logs
+The last checkpointed bank balance for every node is present in `ledger<node ID>.txt`, and the channel states or staged transactions are present in `log<node ID>.txt`

+## Acknowledgements
+Special thanks to https://github.com/grfz/Socket providing a  light weight wrapper library for sockets.